monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Set up the graph in the ProCoDA Graphs tab to look similar to :numref:`figure_Airflow_calibration_graph`.
 Note that you can select multiple data source for plotting by holding down the control key while clicking on the data to plot.
  #.
 Set both the Accumulator pressure and the Source Pressure plots to use the same left y axis |select_y_axis_scale|.
 Select the y axis by clicking on the plot of interest in the legend.
 This will make it easy to observe how the accumulator is behaving relative to the source pressure.
  #.
 Set the mode of operation |Mode_of_operation| to automatic operation and the *operator selected state* to "prepare to calibrate".
 The software should quickly cycle through the calibration step and then begin attempting to control the air flow rate to the target value.
 Note:  the purpose of the prepare to calibrate state is to vent excess pressure from the accumulator.
 The state will not change to calibrate until the pressure drops below a predefined threshold.
 To speed this up, you may open the needle valve.
  #.
-The air slope should have a value of approximately 1.5 E7 to 2.5 E7.
+The air slope should have a value of approximately 2 E7.
 To increase the air slope close the :math:`N_1` needle valve slightly and repeat the "Calibrate" step.
  #.
 Repeat the "Calibrate" step several times to make sure you understand what ProCoDA is doing and to confirm that the air slope |air_slope| displayed on the ProCoDA "Process Operation" tab is repeatable (within about 5%).
 Hint: You can tell ProCoDA to go back to "prepare to calibrate" state by right clicking on that state.
  #.
 Lock the air slope by changing it from a variable to a constant.
 This will prevent you from accidently losing the air slope by clicking on the calibrate state.
 Browse to the ProCoDA "Configuration" tab, select |config_edit_rules|, select the variable "air slope", and change it to a constant.  |Change_air_slope_to_constant|
  #.
 Don't adjust the :math:`N_1` needle valve now that the air flow is calibrated.